Alopen: History

 Alopen's name is known only from the Chinese of the Xi'an Stele.
 This may be a transliteration of the Semitic "Abraham" or aloho punoya, "the conversion of God."
+Amy Chua posits that his name could be a transcription of "Ruben", Alexis Balmont rather advocates for Ardaban.

 According to the Stele, Alopen and his fellow missionaries came to China from Daqin (or Ta Tsin – the Byzantine Empire) in the ninth year of Emperor Taizong (Tai Tsung; 635), bringing sacred books and images.
 He would have come to China via the Silk Road.
 The Church of the East mission benefited from Taizong's policy of religious tolerance, which reversed measures his father Gaozu had taken against Buddhism and other foreign religions and influences.
+Many of the religions that were tolerated entered through the Silk Road: Zoroastrianism, Manichaeism, Judaism, Islam, and Christianity.
+Taizong appreciated Jesus as another sage, and Christian doctrines as being profound and promoting peace, and therefore welcome to be preached throughout the Empire.

 According to the Stele, Taizong welcomed Alopen and arranged for the translation of the holy writings he had brought with him at the Imperial Library.
 Upon studying them, Taizong, a great scholar and patron, found them most acceptable and arranged for their dissemination.
 Indeed, four documents from the early period of Christianity in China date to around Alopen's time.
 Three years later, in 638, Taizong issued an official declaration protecting the Church of the East.
 He erected China's first Christian church and recognized twenty-one priests, likely all Persians, to administer it.
 Under Taizong's son and successor Gaozong, who continued this policy of toleration, Alopen's status expanded even further, and he was appointed bishop over the many churches built by the emperor.

 After Alopen's time, the Church of the East was prominent in China for the remainder of the Tang Dynasty's power.
 Different emperors treated it differently, with some showing it the tolerance it received in the early decades, and some openly persecuting it.
-Church of the East disappeared with the fall of the Tang Dynasty in the early 10th century.
+The Church of the East disappeared with the fall of the Tang Dynasty in the early 10th century.
 It did not return for three centuries, when it was reintroduced by the Mongols.
 The story of Alopen became prominent again in the 17th century, when the Xi'an Stele was rediscovered and the Chinese were surprised to find that the "new" religion being preached by the missionaries, had actually been in existence in China more than 1,000 years earlier.